-In order to give valid informed consent, patients need to understand the nature and purpose of the procedure.
+To give valid informed consent, patients need to understand the nature and purpose of the procedure.
 It is advisable that this includes discussion and documentation of potential adverse outcomes of regional anaesthetic blocks.
-46 The demographic includes many patients lacking mental capacity, and capacity levels may fluctuate.
-Care should be taken to ensure that the patient understands the treatment pathway at all times.
-Appropriate support from other agencies, such as mental capacity advocates (MCAs) should be sought where necessary.
-More guidance, including on providing information to vulnerable patients, can be found in chapter 2.
+52 The demographic includes many patients lacking mental capacity, and capacity levels may fluctuate.
+21 Care should be taken to ensure that the patient understands the treatment pathway at all times.
+Appropriate support from other agencies, such as mental capacity advocates should be sought where necessary.
+More guidance, including on providing information to vulnerable patients, can be found In GPAS Chapter 2: Guidelines for the Provision of Anaesthesia Services for the Perioperative Care of Elective and Urgent Care Patients.
+34,34,53